fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 Development
 -----------
-MLPro is developed at the `South Westphalia University of Applied Sciences <https://www.fh-swf.de/en/international_3/index.php>`_ in the
+MLPro is developed at the `South Westphalia University of Applied Sciences, Germany <https://www.fh-swf.de/en/international_3/index.php>`_ in the
 `Department for Electrical Power Engineering <https://www.fh-swf.de/en/ueber_uns/standorte_4/soest_4/fb_eet/index.php>`_ in the `Lab for Automation Technology and Learning Systems <https://www.fh-swf.de/en/forschung___transfer_4/labore_3/labs/labor_fuer_automatisierungstechnik__soest_1/standardseite_57.php>`_ and is therefore freely available to all interested users from research and development as well as industry and economy.